 - Optimal management in the form of an ecological burn and monitoring at nine different Pimelea spinescens sites;

-- Stock/rabbit proof fencing installed at three sites;
+- Stock/rabbit proof fencing installed at four sites;

-- Weed control at four sites over a period of three years;
+- Weed control at five sites over a period of five years;

 - Vermin eradication at two sites;